zhou436/yijunzhou.net/content/authors/admin/_index.md

 - Visitors
 ---

-Yijun Zhou is a PhD Candidate in Biomechanics at the Uppsala University BMS group.
+Yijun Zhou is a PhD Candidate in Biomechanics at the Uppsala University.
 His research interests include numerical optimization and the related inverse problems.